LucaMasiero/Vehicle-Space-Occupancy/README.md

 **Grade: 30/30**
 \
 \
 The goal of this project is to develop an algorithm capable of estimating the 3D position of a vehicle from images captured by a fixed camera.
 The project is divided into two main objectives.
 The first focuses on localizing the vehicle using a single image by leveraging geometric constraints and known calibration parameters.
 The second, instead, uses three consecutive frames in order to estimate the trajectory of the vehicle over time.
-Both tasks assume the availability of prior knowledge—such as the camera’s intrinsic matrix and the fixed real-world distance between two identified feature points on the vehicle—to constrain and guide the reconstruction proces
+Both tasks assume the availability of prior knowledge—such as the camera’s intrinsic matrix and the fixed real-world distance between two identified feature points on the vehicle—to constrain and guide the reconstruction process.

 ## Repository structure
 The **main scripts** solving the two points of our project are stored in the ```matlab\scripts``` directory.
 In the ```matlab\function``` directory you can find every function used in the main scripts. \